 Also home of elevatingmusic.com and granddogdaddy.com

 Ever since then I have considered words my friends.
 They are powerful and can induce feelings of joy or bring on despair.
-I certainly don’t consider myself to be the best writer of all time, but I can tell you when a story idea comes, I listen.
-If I am really lucky, the story will agree to tell itself through me.
+I certainly don’t consider myself to be the best writer of all time, but when a story idea comes, I listen.
 There are a million new writers out there doing some great work.
 Once you have read one of my stories, I hope you enjoy it enough to include me in that group.

-At this writing (2020), I have been married to the lovely and talented Betsy B. Pell for fifty-one years.
+At this writing, I have been married to the lovely and talented Betsy B. Pell for fifty-three years.
+We had two sons.
+We still have one, losing our youngest in a car accident in 2012.
 Among her numerous acts on my behalf, she nursed me through two and a half years of chemotherapy for lymphoma.
 Without her, none of my creative efforts would have even happened.
-She truly is the sunshine in my life.
+She truly is my life.

 You may contact me if you like at: firstname.lastname@example.org